The Macky Gallery

 BMoCA at MACKY, an exciting collaboration between Boulder Museum of Contemporary Art and The Andrew J. Macky Gallery, is located in the foyer of the Macky Auditorium Concert Hall at the University of Colorado Boulder.
 This series of exhibitions is curated by BMoCA as an extension to its rotating exhibition schedule.
-The 2013-14 season of BMoCA at MACKY begins with works by Julie Puma, and will be on view at the Macky Gallery from August 29, 2013 to January 12, 2014.
+The 2013-14 season of BMoCA at MACKY continues with works by Colorado artist Gayle Crites, and will be on view at the Macky Gallery from April 3 to June 1, 2014.

 Admission to the gallery is free and open to the public Monday through Friday from 10 a.m. to 5 p.m. and to ticketed patrons during Macky Auditorium performances and events.